 How We Operate

-Online meetings and work-from-home eliminate commuting and business travel.
-When travel is necessary, I'll cycle or take the train where practical, and use an EV if not.
+• Remote by default — online meetings and work-from-home eliminate commuting and business travel.
+When travel is necessary, I'll cycle or take the train where practical, and use an EV if not

-Home office powered by renewable energy.
-Repurposed hardware wherever practical.
-This website is static files rather than a live CMS—no servers computing when you visit.
+• Minimal infrastructure — home office powered by renewable energy, repurposed hardware wherever practical.
+This website is static files rather than a live CMS — no servers computing when you visit

-Tools and suppliers chosen based on alignment with values and long-term thinking, not just features and price.
+• Principled procurement — tools and suppliers chosen based on alignment with values and long-term thinking, not just features and price

 AI and the Environment